FusionAuth/fusionauth-site/site/_posts/2021-03-10-migrate-from-auth0.md

 ---
 layout: blog-post
-title: What to consider when you are considering an Auth0 migration
+title: Migrating off of Auth0?
+Here's what you need to know
 description: You aren't sure about the Okta acquisition.
 What are things you need to consider when migrating off of Auth0?
 author: Dan Moore
 image: blogs/scaling-auth-system/auth-specific-scaling-challenges-header-image.png